blakegarretson/essentials/main.md

     - [QEMU](https://www.qemu.org) is also an option worth considering as it can be significantly faster than Virtualbox in some situations, and it can emulate systems that Virtualbox can’t.
 For simple use cases, I would still start with Virtualbox though.
 - [UTM](https://mac.getutm.app) is my first choice for virtual machines on Mac, including Apple Silicon Macs.
 It’s just easy to use and does what I need it to do.
 It’s great for creating Linux sandboxes where I don’t have to worry about messing up my Mac when I’m building out certain toolchains. **(Mac)**

+## Keyboard-Based Launcher

+- [Raycast](https://www.raycast.com) has more functions than I can list here, but it’s great for launching apps or commands quickly, searching for files, assigning global hotkeys to apps/commands, text replacements, and text snippets among a ton of other features.
+If you’re a Mac user, it’s like a super-charged Spotlight.
 ## Menu-Based Launcher

 - [Kando](https://kando.menu) is an incredibly powerful radial menu app that has endless customization possibilities.
 Hotkey combos can trigger various context-aware menus and submenus.
 These sorts of launcher apps are often platform-specific, so it's awesome that Kando supports Windows, Mac, and Linux so you can have a consistent experience across all your computers.